JavierLopatin/JavierLopatin.github.io/content/authors/Pérez-Giraldo/_index.md

   - Top Colaborators
 ---

-Laura, a postdoctoral researcher specializing in the evaluation of ecosystem services, focuse on pollination.
-Using remote sensing, she creates landscape-level models to analyze the use of resources by pollinators and how land use change can affect this process.
+Laura is a postdoctoral researcher specializing in ecosystem service valuation, with a focus on pollination.
+She uses remote sensing to build landscape-level models to analyze pollinator resource use and how land use change may affect this process.